AlexARNcode/library/README.md

 (Basic CRUD)

 I am just mocking a database at the moment, using a simple array, but maybe I will integrate a real database later.

+You can use the library-insomnia.json file to import it in Insomnia and make requests to the API.